watercable76/data_structs_tutorial/02_linked_lists.md

  ## Design of a linked list
  A linked list is a list of values that are not stored in a specific array.
 Instead, the values are stored in memory
 and are accesed by referencing the other values.
+In the image below, we think of a linked list as many nodes
+or boxes, and each node has a value.
+The first node is the first value, and is then references the next value.

 ![Design of linked list](linkedlist_node_image.jpg)